premchander-revature/interviewquestions/angular-questions/04-Components.md

 - `ngAfterViewChecked()` - Invoked after each time Angular checks for the content projected into the component.
 It called after `ngAfterViewInit()` and every subsequent `ngAfterContentChecked()`
 - `ngOnDestroy()` - Invoked before Angular destroys the directive or component.

+NOTE - `constructor()` - The constructor of the component class gets executed first, before the execution of any other lifecycle hook events.
+If we need to inject any dependencies into the component, then the constructor is the best place to do so

 </blockquote>
 </details>